onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-85419
     :target: VNF
     :keyword: SHOULD

-    The VNF **SHOULD** use REST APIs exposed to Client Applications for the implementation of OAuth 2.0 Authorization Code Grant and Client Credentials Grant, as the standard interface for a VNF.
+    :updated: casablanca

+    The VNF **SHOULD** support OAuth 2.0 authorization using an external Authorization Server.

 .. req::
     :id: R-48080